engie-group/shaystack/README.md

 ,"804.552.2222",,,✓,,,,"New_York",,,3149.0ft²,✓,"@p:demo:r:23a44701-1af1bca9 Richmond, VA",,,,,,,"Retail Store",,,"US",,,"3504 W Cary St",20:00:00,1996.0,,"C(37.555385,-77.486903)",@p:demo:r:23a44701-67faf4db Richmond,10:00:00,,,,,,,,,,,,,"Richmond",,,,,"Carytown",,,@p:demo:r:23a44701-a89a6c66 Carytown,"3504 W Cary St, Richmond, VA",,"VA","23221",,,,,,1.0,,"Richmond",,
 ```

-You can use the parameters:

-* `--no-compare` if you don't want to download the remote version and compare with the new version to detect an update
-* `--no-time-series` if you don't want to upload the time-series referenced in `hisURI` tags'
-* `--force` to force the upload, and create a new version for all files in the bucket.

 #### Provider SQL

 This provider use an ontology imported in SQL database.
 Each entity is saved in a row in the JSON format.